ShinyTopology/aws-whisper-voice-of-customer/ReadMe.md

     curl http://11.0.0.125:8000/doc # shows the API doc
     ```

 10. Create SSM parameter `/voc/TRANSCRIPTION_API_URL` : URL of the transcription server API.
-Should be "http://<public IP of the transcription server>:8000/asr"
+Should be "http://(public IP of the ASR server):8000/asr"

 ## Provision Bedrock Prompt